quipucords/quipucords/docs/source/configure.rst

        # mkdir data
        # mkdir log

 3. Accept or change the default database management system used by Quipucords.
-By default, SQLite is used.
-You can choose to use SQLite or PostgreSQL.
+The Quipucords server uses SQLite by default but can be configured to use PostgreSQL.
+SQLite limits concurrency, and users who have already set up a PostgreSQL database may prefer to use Postgres.

    - If you choose to use SQLite, no further configuration is required when you run the Docker command to start the server.
+      - Although further configuration is not necessary, you may optionally provide the following when you run the Docker command to start the server: ``"QPC_DBMS=sqlite"``.
    - If you choose to use PostgreSQL, you would use the following option when you run the Docker command to start the server: ``"QPC_DBMS=postgres"``.
       - Additionally, you must provide the following information about your preconfigured postgres database:
          - `QPC_DBMS_DATABASE` (Optional) The database name used by postgres.
 By default, the name postgres is used.